redpen-cc/redpen-doc/README.md

 Download and Build
 ----------------------

-We dowonload and build the manual with the following steps.
+We download and build the manual with the following steps.

 1. go to your home directory (/home/username if your account name is 'username')